-I drilled 4 holes through the foot rest plates, and through the frame using an M5 drill, and used very long (60mm i think) bolts to bolt the foot plate and the straps along the bottom of the frame all at the same time.
+I drilled 4 holes through the foot rest plates, and through the frame using an M6 drill, and used very long bolts to bolt the foot plate and the straps to the frame all at the same time, with locknuts at the bottom.
 I used some of the wide washers so the nylon straps would not pull off the bolts.

-FEEDBACK ADJUSTMENT: Later I decided to modify the foot rest plates to add extra pieces to the sides of my foot (heatformed with a heatgun along the top of the foot), to provide a stiffer foot rest.
-I also added a piece of plastic to the heel so the foot would not slide backwards out the straps.
+FEEDBACK ADJUSTMENT: Later I decided to modify the foot rest plates to add extra wings to the sides of my foot (heatformed with a heatgun), to provide a more stable foot rest.
+I also added 3D printed toe rests, simply superglued to the ABS.

 Changes that were made after initial tests and extensive use:

-Due to some missed steps on a long day of intensive use of these stilts, the ankle joints (the steel chair corners) were bent.
+Due to some missed steps on a long day of intensive use, the galvanised ankle joints (the corner braces) were bent.
 I switched them out for the exact same 100mm chair corners, but in stainless steel.
-I had to mount them on top of the 2040 plate since you can barely bend them, requiring to add some spacing between 2040 profile and the foot rest plates, which was simply done with another layer of ABS plastic.
+I had to mount them on top of the 2040 plate since you can barely bend them, requiring to add some spacing between the main 2040 profile and the foot rest plates, which was simply done by heatforming the foot plates a bit.